burcakotlu/GLANET/docs/source/tutorial.rst

    GLANET User Defined Library

-**You can find a demo for User Defined Library feature of GLANET on youtube in the link below.**
+**You can find a demo screencast for User Defined Library feature of GLANET on youtube in the link below:**

 `<https://www.youtube.com/watch?v=Rrfly3vRXD4&feature=youtu.be>`_